Abraham Lincoln and slavery

+Evolution of Lincoln's policies

-As early as the 1850s, Lincoln was attacked as an abolitionist.
+In the 1850s, Lincoln was accused of being an abolitionist.
 But in 1860, he was attacked as not abolitionist enough: Wendell Phillips charged that, if elected, Lincoln would waste four years trying to decide whether to end slavery in the District of Columbia.
 Many abolitionists emphasized the sinfulness of slave owners, but Lincoln did not.
 Lincoln tended not to be judgmental.
 In his 1854 Peoria, Illinois, speech, he said, "I have no prejudice against the Southern people.
 They are just what we would be in their situation.
 If slavery did not now exist amongst them, they would not introduce it.
 If it did now exist amongst us, we should not instantly give it up."
-In 1865, in his second inaugural address, he said, "It may seem strange that any men should dare to ask a just God's assistance in wringing their bread from the sweat of other men's faces; but let us judge not that we be not judged," and he urged "malice toward none" and "charity for all."
+In 1865, in his second inaugural address, he said, "It may seem strange that any men should dare to ask a just God's assistance in wringing their bread from the sweat of other men's faces [that is, from slavery]; but let us judge not that we be not judged," and he urged "malice toward none" and "charity for all."
 Nonetheless, Lincoln suggested, God had judged the nation — "both North and South" — for the "offence" of slavery.

 Lincoln focused on what he saw as a more politically practical goal: preventing the expansion of slavery into the new Western territories, which, if it occurred, could lead to new slave states, and if it were prevented would eventually lead to slavery's demise.
+In addition, the Constitution (Art.
+IV, sec.
+3) gave Congress the power to regulate the territories, whereas the consensus, expressed by Lincoln in his first inaugural address, was that the federal government could not interfere with slavery in the states where it existed.

-He supported excluding slavery from territories with the failed Wilmot Proviso in the 1840s.
+Lincoln supported excluding slavery from territories with the failed Wilmot Proviso in the 1840s.
 His 1850s activism was in reaction to the 1854 Kansas–Nebraska Act, designed by his great rival, Illinois Senator Stephen A. Douglas.
 The Act was a radical departure from the previous law of the Missouri Compromise of 1820, which had banned slavery from all new states north of the 36°30′ parallel (except for Missouri).
 Lincoln suggested that if slavery were allowed to spread it would block free labor from settling in the new states and, as a result, the entire nation would soon become ever more dominated by slave owners.

-When Lincoln became president, the departure of the Southern members of Congress at the beginning of the Civil War made it finally possible to abolish slavery in the District of Columbia.
+After Lincoln was elected, the departure of the Southern members of Congress made it finally possible to abolish slavery in the District of Columbia.
 The District of Columbia Compensated Emancipation Act of 1862 provided partial compensation to slave owners, paid out of federal funds.
-Lincoln hoped to persuade the border states of Maryland, Delaware, Kentucky, and Missouri to do the same, because that would eliminate their incentive to secede from the Union to join the Confederacy.
+Lincoln hoped to persuade the border states of Maryland, Delaware, Kentucky, and Missouri to do likewise, because that would eliminate their incentive to secede from the Union to join the Confederacy.
 Their secession might result both in the North losing the Civil War and in the continued existence of slavery.